|

 - Kirean Stone Dagger - These

-zombie that involved the torture and ``sacrifice'' of victims.
-The
+unique brand of zombie that involved the torture and ``sacrifice''

-Impressioned Remain that was bound back to the corpse.
-This
+that was bound back to the corpse, giving it limited intelligence

-it does 1+2 damage (no ST bonus in HTH) and any succesfull hit
+does 1+2 damage (no ST bonus in HTH) and any successful hit causes

-causes wracking pain that puts the victim at -3DX for 3 turns.
-If
+wracking pain that puts the victim at -3DX for 3 turns and will have

 the dagger is the only weapon that damages the victim and causes